Sakoku

-Sakoku (鎖国; /ja/; lit. 'chained country') was the isolationist foreign policy of the Japanese Tokugawa shogunate under which, during the Edo period (from 1603 to 1868), relations and trade between Japan and other countries were severely limited, and almost all foreign nationals were banned from entering Japan, while common Japanese people were kept from leaving the country.
+Sakoku was the isolationist foreign policy of the Japanese Tokugawa shogunate under which, during the Edo period (from 1603 to 1868), relations and trade between Japan and other countries were severely limited, and almost all foreign nationals were banned from entering Japan, while common Japanese people were kept from leaving the country.
 The policy was enacted by the shogunate government (bakufu) under Tokugawa Iemitsu through a number of edicts and policies from 1633 to 1639.

 Japan was not completely isolated under the sakoku policy.
 Sakoku was a system in which strict regulations were placed on commerce and foreign relations by the shogunate and certain feudal domains (han).
 There was extensive trade with China through the port of Nagasaki, in the far west of Japan, with a residential area for the Chinese.
 The policy stated that the only European influence permitted was the Dutch factory at Dejima in Nagasaki.
 Western scientific, technical and medical innovations flowed into Japan through Rangaku ("Dutch learning").

 Trade with Korea was limited to the Tsushima Domain, today part of Nagasaki Prefecture, and the wakan in Choryang, part of present-day Busan.
 There were also diplomatic exchanges done through the Joseon Tongsinsa from Korea.
 Trade with the Ainu people was limited to the Matsumae Domain in Hokkaido, and trade with the Ryūkyū Kingdom took place in Satsuma Domain (present-day Kagoshima Prefecture).
 Apart from these direct commercial contacts in peripheral provinces, trading countries sent regular missions to the shōgun in Edo and at Osaka Castle.

 The policy ended after 1853 when the Perry Expedition commanded by Matthew C. Perry forced the opening of Japan to American, and by extension, Western trade through a series of treaties, called the Convention of Kanagawa.